alicewang453/module1/README.md

 Description:
 A series of flowers, each with a randomly generated number of petals, simulate the game ["he loves me, he loves me not."](https://en.wikipedia.org/wiki/He_loves_me..._he_loves_me_not)
  One flower is displayed at a time.
-Petals are picked off one-by-one, and a corresponding message of “[he, she, they, I] loves me” or “[he, she, they, I] loves me not” is shown, culminating in a final answer with the last petal.
+Petals are picked off one-by-one, and a corresponding message of “[he, she, they, I] loves me” or “[he, she, they, I] loves me not” is shown, culminating in a final answer when the last petal is picked off.

 Hardware Materials:
 * TTGO T1 board with built-in ESP32 microcontroller